 Conclusion

 Good sock QC is not a single inspection at the end of production.
 It is a chain of decisions covering the brief, approved sample, in-line checks, final inspection, and packaging accuracy.
-Buyers who define those checkpoints early usually avoid the most expensive quality disputes later.
+Buyers who define those checkpoints early avoid the most expensive quality disputes later.

 The practical question is always the same: where can this order fail, and who is checking it before the goods ship?
-If that question is clear, returns and reorder friction usually fall.
+If that question is clear, returns and reorder friction fall.
 At VelonSocks, quality control is built into sampling, production, inspection, and packing, and we support third-party inspections when buyers want another layer of verification.